Blood Red Shoes: Ghosts On Tape

 Immediately after the release of Get Tragic, the band started working on songs for another album.
 Despite the album being finished at the beginning of 2020, they decided to postpone its release due to restrictions associated with the global COVID-19 pandemic.
 Instead, they wrote six more songs which were released on the Ø EP on 18 June 2021.
 During that time, Carter and Carré Callaway started hosting a podcast, Never Meet Your Idols, interviewing other artists, while Ansell collaborated with other British musicians such as The Xcerts, Aiko, ARXX or Circe.

 On 14 January 2022, the band's sixth studio album Ghosts on Tape was released via their own label Jazz Life.
 It was produced by Tom Dalgety and features a dark, synth-oriented sound, the band's members citing Depeche Mode and Tears for Fears as its main influences.
 It was supported by a tour in Europe in the summer and North America in autumn 2022.

+20th Anniversary

+In September 2024, the band performs four event concerts to celebrate the band's twentieth year of activity.
+On this celebratory tour the duo is joined by Daniel Rumsey, The Wytches bassist, and James Allix, Tigercub drummer.